 2 This number includes queued, finished, active, and canceled jobs.
 It does not include deleted jobs.
 You can delete the old jobs using IJob.Delete or the DELETE HTTP request.

-3 When making a request to list Job entities, a maximum of 1,000 will be returned per request.
+3 When making a request to list Job entities, a maximum of 1,000 jobs is returned per request.
 If you need to keep track of all submitted Jobs, you can use top/skip as described in OData system query options.

 4 Locators are not designed for managing per-user access control.
 To give different access rights to individual users, use Digital Rights Management (DRM) solutions.
 For more information, see this section.

 5 The storage accounts must be from the same Azure subscription.